alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-29-rule-on-sodomy-and-its-effect.md

 lang: en
 category: [homosexual,zina,hudud]
 note: true
-excerpt: "Sodomy is one of the major sins, whether it is committed with a boy or an adult, and whether it is with or without their consent."
+summary: "Sodomy is one of the major sins, whether it is committed with a boy or an adult, and whether it is with or without their consent."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz